Latina-In-The-Loop/litl-blog/_posts/2026-03-24-hardest-part-isnt-the-ai.md

 Sending email from a personal Gmail address is genuinely annoying to set up.
 The standard approach for server-to-server Google authentication doesn't work for personal Gmail accounts.
 You need a different flow entirely: set up an OAuth consent screen, register yourself as a test user, run a local authorization process, and capture a token you can store and reuse.

-> **THE TRAP**
->
 > There's an ordering dependency early in this process that isn't documented anywhere obvious.
-Skip it, and you get a cryptic error that gives you no useful information about what actually went wrong.
-Do it in the right order, and it works first time.
+Skip it, and you get a cryptic error with no useful signal.
+Do it in the right order, and it works immediately.

 If you're building anything that integrates with Google services and you're running on Windows, there's also a PowerShell configuration step that will silently block your scripts from running until you fix it.
 One command, run once, and it's done — but only if you know to look for it.

-> **NEXT POST**
->
-> I'll write up the full step-by-step Google auth setup: the exact sequence, the traps, and the Windows fix.
-It's genuinely useful and not well documented anywhere.
+> I’ll write up the full setup separately.
+It’s the kind of thing you only understand after you’ve tripped over it once.

 ## On Using AI Tools to Build AI Tools

 I used an AI coding tool for most of this build, one that takes a prompt and runs with it inside your terminal and codebase.

-The thing I learned about working with these tools is counterintuitive: the tool matters less than the prompt.
+What this build made clear is that the tool matters less than the prompt.
 Whether you use Claude Code, Cursor, Windsurf, Gemini Code Assist, or any of the others, if you give it a clear, structured brief that specifies how the code should be organized, what conventions to follow, and what behavior you want, the output is remarkably similar across tools.
 The brief is the artifact.
 The tool is interchangeable.

 I'm not loyal to a tool.
 I'm loyal to the brief.

 The brief I wrote for GigOps is broken into sequenced parts.
 Each one gives the model a focused slice of the problem without overwhelming it.
 Each part has a clear completion condition before moving to the next.
 This isn't just good practice for working with AI.
 It's good practice for working with yourself.
 Breaking a build into sequenced parts with clear completion criteria is how you stay out of the weeds.

-## What I'm Actually Building, and Why It Matters More Than You Think

-GigOps is a booking coordinator for a working band.
-That's the specific use case.
-But the pattern it represents is much broader.

-There are hundreds of small service businesses — bands, photographers, caterers, DJs, videographers, event planners — where a significant fraction of the owner's time goes to coordination overhead.
-Email chains.
-Calendar checks.
-Follow-up messages.
-Status tracking.
-None of this requires judgment.
-All of it requires attention.

-AI agents are well suited to this class of problem.
-The tasks are structured enough to automate but varied enough that rules-based systems break down.
-The cost of errors is low enough to tolerate occasional mistakes.
-And the humans involved, the clients, the vendor contacts, the band members, don't need to know an agent is coordinating.
-They just need to get the right message at the right time.

-This is what agentic AI looks like in practice right now: not the flashy demos, but the quiet automation of the coordination layer in small businesses that can't afford operations staff.
-GigOps is my first version of that, but anyone building in this space is working on the same insight.

 ## The Honest Part